Thomas Peterffy Sells 14,400 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 14,400 shares of the company’s stock in a transaction on Thursday, January 21st.
-The shares were sold at an average price of $68.32, for a total value of $983,808.00.
-Following the completion of the transaction, the chairman now directly owns 9,216,311 shares in the company, valued at $629,658,367.52.
-The sale was disclosed in a filing with the SEC, which is available through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 14,400 shares of the business’s stock in a transaction that occurred on Monday, January 25th.
+The shares were sold at an average price of $67.64, for a total value of $974,016.00.
+Following the completion of the sale, the chairman now owns 9,183,411 shares of the company’s stock, valued at approximately $621,165,920.04.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Thomas Peterffy also recently made the following trade(s):